2022 Lesotho general election: Electoral system

-The 120 members of the National Assembly are elected using the mixed-member proportional representation system, with voters casting two votes.
-Eighty members are elected from single-member constituencies by first-past-the-post voting, with the remaining 40 elected from a single nationwide constituency as leveling seats, which are allocated to make seat totals reflect the national vote share.
+The 120 members of the National Assembly were elected using a mixed single vote with seat linkage system for mixed-member proportional representation.
+Eighty members were elected from single-member constituencies by first-past-the-post voting, with the remaining 40 elected from a single nationwide constituency as leveling seats, which were allocated to make seat totals reflect the national vote share.
 Any party winning more seats in the single-member constituencies than their national vote share entitles them to will not be awarded more seats.

 Conduct

 Polling stations opened at 07:00.
 Delegations from the African Union, the Southern African Development Community, the Commonwealth of Nations and the European Union were present to observe the elections.

 Voting concluded at 17:00.
 Whilst there were no reports of significant upheavals to the electoral process, polling stations turned away several individuals whose names were not present on the electoral roll.
 Independent Electoral Commission (IEC) director, Mpaiphele Maqutu, said turnout was higher than in previous elections.
 However, the IEC did acknowledge that participation in some rural regions was low, with a lighter voter presence in places such as Thaba-Tseka.